Coconut

+The coconut has cultural and religious significance for many Austronesian peoples, appearing in their mythologies, songs, and oral traditions.
+It also has religious significance in South Asian cultures, where it is used in Hindu rituals, including weddings and worship.

-Coconuts were first domesticated by the Austronesian peoples in Island Southeast Asia and were spread during the Neolithic via their seaborne migrations as far east as the Pacific Islands, and as far west as Madagascar and the Comoros.
-They played a critical role in the long sea voyages of Austronesians by providing a portable source of food and water, as well as providing building materials for Austronesian outrigger boats.
-Coconuts were also later spread in historic times along the coasts of the Indian and Atlantic Oceans by South Asian, Arab, and European sailors.
-Based on these separate introductions, coconut populations can still be divided into Pacific coconuts and Indo-Atlantic coconuts, respectively.
-Coconuts were introduced by Europeans to the Americas during the colonial era in the Columbian exchange, but there is evidence of a possible pre-Columbian introduction of Pacific coconuts to Panama by Austronesian sailors.
-The evolutionary origin of the coconut is under dispute, with theories stating that it may have evolved in Asia, South America, or Pacific islands millions of years ago before eventually becoming confined to the central Indo-Pacific.
+Cocos-like fossils have been recovered from New Zealand and India.
+Genetic studies identify the coconut's center of origin as the Central Indo-Pacific, where it has its greatest genetic diversity.
+It was domesticated by Austronesian peoples in Island Southeast Asia and spread during the Neolithic via their seaborne migrations as far east as the Pacific Islands, and as far west as Madagascar.
+The species played a critical role in their long sea voyages by providing a portable source of food and water, as well as building materials for outrigger boats.
+Coconuts were spread much later along the coasts of the Indian and Atlantic Oceans by South Asian, Arab, and, from the 16th century, European sailors.
+Based on these introductions, the species can be divided into Pacific and Indo-Atlantic types.
+The Indo-Atlantic type was introduced to the Americas during the colonial era in the Columbian exchange.

-Trees can grow up to 30 m tall and can yield up to 75 fruits per year, though fewer than 30 is more typical.
-Plants are intolerant to cold and prefer copious precipitation and full sunlight.
-Many insect pests and diseases affect the species and are a nuisance for commercial production.
-In 2022, about 73% of the world's supply of coconuts was produced by Indonesia, India, and the Philippines.
+Trees can grow up to 30 meter tall and can yield up to 75 fruits per year, though fewer than 30 is more typical.
+They are intolerant to cold and prefer copious precipitation and full sunlight.
+Many insect pests and diseases affect commercial production.
+In 2024, world production of coconuts was 65.5 million tonnes, with 73% of the total produced by Indonesia, India, and the Philippines.